May the 4th Be with You: All About the Star Wars Holiday

 How fans celebrate May the 4th

 Star Wars fans don’t mess around.
-Oh, sure, there are the simple “May the 4th be with you” wishes on social media and the shared Star Wars trivia posts, but then there are the Star Wars parties, the themed food, the movie marathons (with heated debates over the best Star Wars movies), the new product releases, and the charity events.
+Oh, sure, there are the simple “May the 4th be with you” wishes on social media and the shared Star Wars trivia posts, but then there are the Star Wars parties, themed food, movie marathons (with heated debates over the best Star Wars movies), new product releases and charity events.

 One of Madsen’s favorite May the 4th events involves the Star Wars costume group the 501st, which makes appearances at children’s hospitals.
 (The group’s name, by the way, refers to the 501st Legion, Darth Vader’s elite group of stormtroopers.)
 “The 501st doesn’t just do this on May the 4th.
 They make appearances all year round, but May the 4th is special,” Madsen says.
 “You can imagine how the kids’ eyes light up when Darth Vader and his stormtroopers come walking into their room!”

 And let’s not forget about the Star Wars items you can buy.
 “The merchandise is just as important to the ongoing success of Star Wars as the movies,” Avila says.
 “Buying T-shirts, mugs, bedsheets and remote-control R2-D2s and BB-8s are as much a part of being part of ‘Star Wars culture’ as quoting every line of dialogue from The Empire Strikes Back.”

 Those who own an Amazon Alexa have an additional way to celebrate Star Wars Day 2023: Ask Alexa to use the Force for some interactive, intergalactic activities, or say, “Alexa, begin my Jedi lesson” for various lessons in the art of becoming a Jedi.